By: Mark Glennon*

 And the corporate tax burden is not rationally distributed based on wealth or income.
 It’s a shotgun blast that hits both rich and poor among those shareholders, workers and customers.
 That’s one reason why plenty of liberal economists, including Robert Reich and Lester Thurow, would like to see the corporate income tax entirely replaced with something else.

-Others have different opinions, and most seem to agree that capital, not labor, bears most of the burden, but that doesn’t make the corporate income taxe progressive.
+Capital, not labor, may bear most of the corporate income tax burden, but that doesn’t make it progressive.
 A 2013 study by the Joint Committee on Taxation came to the conclusions shown in the table on the right.
 It shows the percentage increase in actual tax burden, for different income groups, when you add the impact of the Federal corporate income tax.
 The rich do pay more, but lower income groups are hit hardest.

 Inequality in the distribution of income and wealth is a “central issue of our time,” as the Financial Times said today in an excellent piece about Chicago.
 But it won’t be solved by populist demagoguery, including calls to soak corporations.